borkdude/blog/posts/babashka-java-reflection-type-hints.md

 determine the most suitable method.
 The Clojure _compiler_ does this, but as you know, SCI interprets code and doesn't make use of the clojure Compiler.
-It does use a forked version of `clojure.lang.Reflector`, clojure's runtime reflection code, though.
+It does use a forked version of `clojure.lang.Reflector`, clojure's runtime reflection code, aptly renamed to `sci.impl.Reflector`.
 So far, pretty much the only change to that code was making some methods public that were used internally by [SCI](https://github.com/babashka/sci).
-To fix the above problem, SCI now actually makes use of type hints.
+To fix the above problem, SCI now actually makes use of type hints and passes these to `sci.impl.Reflector`.
 So in the newly published version of babashka, this code:

 ``` clojure
 (def thread-pool (java.util.concurrent.Executors/newCachedThreadPool))